 Members of the Audit Committee are appropriately qualified to discharge their responsibilities.
-All the Audit Committee members have relevant accounting and auditing experience and possess financial management knowledge and experience.
+In particular, Mr Leo Mun Wai and Mr Lee Boon Ngiap have relevant accounting and auditing experience.
+All the Audit Committee members possess financial management knowledge and experience.
 The Audit Committee members keep abreast of relevant changes through regular updates from the external auditor on changes to accounting standards and issues which have a direct impact on the financial statements.

-The Audit Committee carries out its functions in accordance with Section 201B(5) of the Companies Act 1967, the Code, the CG Regulations and the MAS CG Guidelines and operates within Board-approved terms of reference which set out the Audit Committee's authority and duties.
+The Audit Committee carries out its functions in accordance with Section 201B(5) of the Companies Act 1967, the CG Regulations and the MAS CG Guidelines and operates within Board-approved terms of reference which set out the Audit Committee's authority and duties.